 WE DO NOT NEED TO TEST CHILDREN.

 Beyond this, remember that most people are not Olympic athletes.
 Most folks are not elite athletes.
 Most people are not competing at Nationals, Regionals, or even Sectionals.
-Most athletes are just kids who want to kick a soccer ball around with their friends.
-They do not need to have their bodies invasively examined in order to verify their gender assignment for this.
-If they get to an elite level where such examination might be more relevant, the regulations are already in place.
+Most folks are not playing sports to win.
+Most kids are just playing sports because they are fun.
+Kids should not have their bodies invasively examined in order to verify their gender assignment to play sports.
+And, if they get to an elite level where biological differences might be more relevant, hormonal regulations are already in place.

 THIS DOES NOT ONLY AFFECT TRANS GIRLS.
 THIS AFFECTS ALL GIRLS.